MorganCollinsMcCarthy/algorithm-portfolio/README.md

 int totalRuns = 100;
 ```
 This is useful when dealing with different time complexity algorithms.
 Higher total runs can result in more accurate results.
-Each test for each algorithm follows a simialar structure and can be modified by chaanging these values
+Each test for each algorithm follows a simialar structure and can be modified by changing these values

 ## Authors